Hire and Retain the Best Employees

 To learn more and get started on the process, visit a branch near you to speak with a First National lending professional.
 First National has the experience and expertise you can rely on to help you grow and strengthen your small business.

-Five Small Business Tax Credits & Deductions to Take Advantage of for 2013
+Q1 2014 - Five Small Business Tax Credits & Deductions to Take Advantage of For 2013

 There are a variety of tax credits available to small businesses.
 Don’t miss the opportunity to lower your business’s 2013 tax bill.
 We’ve included five small business credits and deductions that can help you and your business save.